itsprakhar/Conversational-Chatbot-using-RASA/ReadMe.md

 data/nlu.yml contains all intents, synonyms etc relevant to our area of study

 data/story.yml has been filled with rigorous number of examples from interactive shells which make the bot good

-config.yml & domain.yml - have been modified as instructed in video